finbourne/lusid-sdk-java/sdk/docs/PersonsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // PersonsApi apiInstance = apiFactory.build(PersonsApi.class);

         PersonsApi apiInstance = ApiFactoryBuilder.build(fileName).build(PersonsApi.class);
         String idTypeScope = "idTypeScope_example"; // String | Scope of the person identifier.
         String idTypeCode = "idTypeCode_example"; // String | Code of the person identifier.